-Compared with other microcontroller boards (e.g. the Arduinos), the ESP8266 is slightly more complex to hook up with a serial programming port.
-This post will show you how to connect the ESP8266 to a breadboard and FTDI programmer.
+When compared to other microcontroller boards (e.g. the Arduinos), the ESP8266 is slightly more complex to hook up to a serial port for programming.
+This post will show how to connect the ESP-01 module to a breadboard and FTDI programmer for ‘flashing’ purposes.

 To get started you will need

-- 1x FTDI programmer (buy 1 from BangGood)
+- FTDI USB/UART module (buy 1 from BangGood)

-- 1x mini-B USB cable (buy 1 from BangGood)
+- Mini-B USB cable (buy 1 from BangGood)

 - Solderless breadboard jumper cable set (buy 1 from BangGood)